 Programming Languages and Software Engineering

 UW CSE’s Programming Languages and Software Engineering (PLSE) group advances fundamental research and develops solutions to real-world problems while eschewing arbitrary boundaries within the field.
 Our collaborative approach and emphasis on both theory and practice set us apart from many of our peers.
-With four new faculty since 2013, we are growing in many directions.
+With five new faculty since 2013, we are growing in many directions.

 PLSE faculty and students benefit from strong ties to the local software community and interaction with researchers from Cray, Microsoft Research, NVIDIA, Pacific Northwest National Laboratory, and others.
 Our work encompasses the spectrum of programming languages and software engineering, including programming environments, program analysis, language design, run-time systems, compilers, testing, verification, and security.
-Several of us also participate in UW CSE’s inter-disciplinary SAMPA group, which pursues research projects focused on making computer systems faster, more reliable and more energy efficient.
+Several of us also participate in UW CSE’s inter-disciplinary SAMPA group, which pursues research projects focused on making hardware and software systems faster, more reliable and more energy efficient.

 We leverage theory, design, and experimentation to build useful software artifacts that benefit both the developer community and end users.
 Our research has led to advances in type systems, software testing, parallel and concurrent programming, formal verification, program synthesis, approximate computing, web programming, and more.
 UW CSE has a proud history of producing graduates with strong records of accomplishment in programming languages and software engineering.
 Our Ph.D. alumni go on to prestigious industry and academic positions, and many undergraduates and Masters students do great work with us before moving on to employment with leading companies or entering top graduate programs.